Bookmark Email this page Print this page

 Bay Hill Club & Lodge in Orlando

-The course, which is only accessible to members and guests staying at the lodge, has become a staple on the PGA Tour and nowadays hosts some of the best fields at the Arnold Palmer Invitational hosted by Mastercard; due in part to Palmer's involvement and also because so many PGA Tour players, including Woods himself, call the Orlando area home.
+The course has become a staple on the PGA Tour and nowadays hosts some of the best fields at the Arnold Palmer Invitational presented by MasterCard; due in part to Palmer's involvement and also because so many PGA Tour players call the Orlando area home.

 Just remember to hang onto your hat when you fist-pump your way across the green after drilling a putt on the 18th, ala Tiger's 2008 climactic finish.